-- The coverage of their camera systems is only limited to the area where they’re installed.
+- The coverage of the camera systems is only limited to the area where they’re installed.

 - It’s expensive to install multiple security cameras, should you wish to cover more areas of your home.

-Even though every system has different functions, most company-monitored security systems are built to warn their respective contact centers whenever a trespasser breaks in at your home while the system is armed.
+Even though every system has different functions, most company-monitored security systems are built to warn their respective contact centers whenever a trespasser breaks in to your home while the system is armed.

-Similar to self-monitored-security systems, these systems also come with significant steals and snags.
+Similar to self-monitored-security systems, these systems also come with significant pros and cons.

-- The majority of company-monitored security systems runs on cellular radio or traditional phone lines and comes with battery backup.
-It will help them to continue working whenever there’s a power outage.
+- The majority of company-monitored security systems run on cellular radio or traditional phone lines and come with battery backup.
+They will continue to run furing a power outage.

-- The alarm and sirens are more than enough to fright away intruders as soon as they enter your property, preventing damage and theft.
+- The alarm and sirens are more than enough to frighten away intruders as soon as they enter your property, preventing damage and theft.

-- If the company monitored security systems are installed properly, they can eliminate any blind spots and can cover your entire home.
+- If company-monitored security systems are installed properly, they can eliminate any blind spots and can cover your entire home.

 - If the system is accidentally triggered, you will need to answer your phone to disable it.
 Otherwise, the authorities will be contacted right away.